amartinrmit/pypadf/README.md

     conda install h5py -y
     conda install imageio -y

-The `tests` directory will run through the scripts To run a quick check to see if everything is installed and working:

-    python hextest.py

-Try running the tests again after editing the configs.

 ### Worked Example (Linux)

+Within the `demo` directory, there is a script `hextest.py` that will run all the relevant `pypadf` scripts.
+Running this script will create a series of subdirectories within `demo`, and various simulated data files.
+This script can be used to ensure everything is installed correctly.
+The follwing steps illustrate the process of running each step individually, such that the process can be modifyied for your needs.

 #### Create Output Directories
 To illustrate the pypadf package, we will run the scripts with provided config files in `./demo/configs`.
 These template config files save certain outputs to directories which we will now create.